 126. Dividend

-(1) A dividend under this section is to be —

-(a) calculated with respect to the profits of a corporation after first taking into account any amounts payable to the Treasurer by the corporation under —

-(i) section 124; and

-(ii) the State Enterprises (Commonwealth Tax Equivalents) Act 1996;

-and

-(b) paid to the Treasurer, in accordance with subsection (5).
+[(1) deleted]

-(2) The board of a corporation, as soon as practicable after the end of each financial year, is to make a recommendation to the Minister as to the amount of the dividend (if any) that the board recommends as appropriate to be paid by the corporation in respect of that financial year.
+(2) The board of a corporation, as soon as practicable after the end of each financial year, is to make a recommendation to the Minister as to —

+(a) whether the corporation should pay to the Treasurer a dividend for the year; and

+(b) if so, the amount that should be paid.

 (3) The Minister, with the concurrence of the Treasurer —

 (a) may accept a recommendation under subsection (2); or

-(b) after consultation with the board, is to direct that some other amount is to be paid.
+(b) after consultation with the board, is to direct the corporation to pay a dividend of an amount specified in the direction.

 (4) The Minister must, within 14 days after a direction is given under subsection (3), cause a copy of it to be laid before each House of Parliament or dealt with in accordance with section 134.